rose0037/Jury_Project_Q2/README.md

 Extension of jury project
 # Objective:

-* Finding case expected mean,median for total liability and represneting all those values in a single table for both the groups.
+* Finding win rate, case expected mean,median for total liability and representaing all those values in a single table for both the   groups.
 * Simulating hypothesis testing for both group.

 # Table for tentative milestones: